Business Plan

 Securities law requires that any business plan used to solicit investment include accurate representations about the business, its risks, and its financial condition, and material misstatements can give rise to fraud liability under Securities Act Section 12(a)(2) and state securities laws.

-Business plans that include proprietary information should be protected by requiring recipients to sign a confidentiality agreement before receiving the document, as disclosure without protection can jeopardize trade secret status.
+Business plans that include proprietary information should be protected by requiring recipients to sign a mutual confidentiality agreement before receiving the document, as disclosure without protection can jeopardize trade secret status.

 If the business plan is used in connection with a Regulation D private placement, the plan must be consistent with the disclosures in the Private Placement Memorandum and must not contain materially misleading information.